The Ultimate Guide to Applying to USC

 You may be rejected by USC, in which case you’ll need to move on to other college plans, but may be able to reapply as a transfer student in the future.
 However, there’s a third option at USC, and unlike at many other schools, it’s not a waitlist.

 A certain number of USC applicants will be neither rejected nor accepted for the fall term.
-Instead, they’ll be accepted, but on a delay–they’ll have to wait until the spring semester to attend.
+Instead, they’ll be accepted, but on a delay — they’ll have to wait until the spring semester to attend.
 If you’re applying to USC during the 2016-2017 application season and receive admission for the spring semester, that would mean that you’d enter the university in the spring of 2018.

-If you have more questions about how spring admissions work, you can learn more here.
+If you have more questions about how spring admissions work, you can learn more.
 One thing to keep in mind is that if you accept admission for the spring semester, there is a chance that a slot will open up in the fall class and you’d be able to enter in the fall as you originally intended.
 Few students are able to make this move each year, but you’ll only be considered for these fall slots if you have already indicated that you’ll attend in the spring.

 Should you agree to start attending USC in the spring if you’re offered spring admission?
 It depends.
-If you’re very certain that USC is your top choice, enough so that you’re willing to wait a while longer, spring admission may be worth it for you.
+If you’re certain that USC is your top choice, enough so that you’re willing to wait a while longer, spring admission may be worth it for you.
 You’ll still get to attend USC and have access to all the same opportunities as students who are admitted in the fall.
 Some students end up finding their “time off” before starting at USC very enjoyable and enriching, similar to a gap year.
-They may use that time to take community-college courses, travel, work, or explore other interests.
+They may use that time to take community college courses, travel, work, or explore other interests.

 However, accepting spring admission to USC does mean reassessing your post-high-school plans somewhat.
 Spring admits may or may not graduate “on time” with the rest of the class of 2021, though taking transferable courses somewhere else prior to coming to USC can help.
 Some students are concerned about social and extracurricular opportunities, and others simply don’t want to wait to start their college careers.
 In the end, the choice is up to you as to whether the spring admissions program is a good fit for your needs.

 Are you excited at the prospect of becoming a USC Trojan?
-You can learn more about USC’s 16 undergraduate schools and programs on the USC admissions website.
+You can learn more about USC’s 16 undergraduate schools and programs on the USC admissions page.
 Remember, your prospective program choice is considered as part of your application, so you’ll need to make sure you know what your options are.